 Enjoy Reserved Viewing with Disney California Adventure Parade Dining Packages

-Similar to the Plaza Inn Dining Package for the Main Street Electrical Parade and other Disneyland parades, you can also get reserved seating for parades at Disney California Adventure with the help of a dining package.
+Similar to the Plaza Inn Dining Package for Disneyland parades, you can also get reserved seating for parades at Disney California Adventure with the help of a dining package.
 In the past, parade dining packages for California Adventure Park have been offered at both the Carthay Circle Restaurant and Wine Country Trattoria.

 When to Find a Viewing Location Along the Disney California Adventure Parade Route